Attribution reports and conversion data

 - Reports based on different attribution models

-The Search Funnels Attribution Modeling Tool offers five models for assigning value to the keywords, ad groups, and campaigns that lead to conversions.
+The Attribution Modeling Tool offers five models for assigning value to the keywords, ad groups, and campaigns that lead to conversions.

 Most advertisers measure the success of their online advertising on a "last click" basis.
-This means they give all credit for a conversion to the last-clicked keyword, which is low in the funnel.
+This means they give all credit for a conversion to the last-clicked keyword.
 But the path to a conversion is complex.
 On that path, customers can interact with many different AdWords ads.
-Giving the last click full credit for a conversion results in missed opportunities to influence customers higher in the funnel.
+Giving the last click full credit for a conversion results in missed opportunities to influence customers earlier on their path to conversion.

-By recognizing the value of upper-funnel keywords, you can drive more customers through the funnel and generate more conversions as a result.
+By recognizing the value of these earlier keywords, you can drive more customers toward conversions.

-The attribution models included in the Search Funnels Attribution Modeling Tool are:
+The attribution models included in the Attribution Modeling Tool are:

 Last click: Gives all credit for the conversion to the last-clicked keyword